Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Model and Data

 \textbf{Responsive model.} The \textit{responsive} model differs from the fixed model in two ways: (1) items enter and exit the marketplace over time; (2) items are more likely to receive ratings if they have a higher estimated quality in the rating system.
+These changes in the responsive model capture \textit{selection effects} \cite{acemoglu2022learning}, in which consumers may react to previous ratings, more often choosing to interact with (and thus rate) items with more positive ratings in the past; these effects are not present in the fixed model.

-These changes allow us to address some of the real-world phenomena described above that are limitations of the fixed model.
-More formally, in the responsive model, at each time $t$, a subset $M(t) \subseteq V$ of the products is available for purchase.
-A consumer chooses a single product to purchase and provides a rating.
-For simplicity, we presume that at the end of the timestep, each product $v \in M(t)$ exits the marketplace with some exogenous probability $\rho$; exiting products are replaced.
+At each timestep $t$, only a subset $M(t) \subseteq V$ of the products is available for purchase.
+A single consumer chooses a single product $v(t)$ to purchase and provides a rating on that product, and at the end of the timestep, each product $v \in M(t)$ exits the marketplace with some uniform, exogenous probability and is replaced by another product not currently in the market.
+The customer choice will depend on historical ratings for each available item.
+In our analysis in Section \ref{sec:responsive}, we will instantiate consumers as \textit{Thompson samplers}, as well as those that sample uniformly from the $k$ items with the highest estimated ratings.

-Ratings are accumulated as follows in the responsive model.
-We model consumers' rating behavior as a \textit{Thompson sampler}, using the posterior quality distribution for each item.
-That is, for each $v \in M(t)$, the consumer draws a sample $x_v \sim \textrm{Beta}(\hat{\alpha} + R(v,t), \hat{\beta} + |S(v,t)| - R(v,t))$, then rates a product $v(t)$ uniformly at random from the set $\textrm{argmax}_{v \in M(t)}x_v$.
-Thompson sampling is a well-studied algorithm for trading off between exploitation and exploration in multi-armed bandit problems \citep{russo2018tutorial}.
-This behaviour makes it an excellent extended metaphor for consumer choice in our model; for example, \citet{krafft2021bayesian} demonstrate that when individual human decisions are aggregated together in consumer financial markets, the behaviour is remarkably close to that of a distributed Thompson sampling setting.

-Note that while we model producers exiting independently with a fixed probability each time period, in reality, of course, products are less likely to leave if they have higher estimated quality in the rating system.
-Our approach has the benefit of simplifying computation, and as we describe below, the metrics we employ will control for the lifespan of a product in our analysis.
-More importantly, including an endogenous impact of ratings on departure will only exacerbate the fairness-efficiency tradeoff we highlight.
-In other words, our simplifying assumption on departure should be viewed as conservative.